The Book Collector

-The Book Collector is a London based journal that deals with all aspects of the book.
+The Book Collector is a London-based journal that deals with all aspects of the book.

 It is published quarterly and exists in both paper and digital form.
 It prints independent opinions on subjects ranging from typography to national heritage policy, from medieval libraries to modern first editions.
 It has run series on Unfamiliar Libraries, Literary and Scientific Autographs, Author Societies, Bookbinding, Contemporary Collectors, Bibliophiles, and many other subjects.
+The editor is David Pearson.

 History

-An earlier series that preceded the Book Collector was the Book Handbook.
+A precursor to the Book Collector was the Book Handbook, issued serially in nine parts in 1951.

 The Book Collector was launched by the novelist Ian Fleming in the same year, 1952, that he wrote the first James Bond novel, Casino Royale.
-This has been discussed at the TLS.
+In 2017, this was discussed at the TLS (Times Literary Supplement).

-The journal has had only four editors since it was founded.
-After the death in 1965 of John Davy Hayward, the friend and muse of T.S.
-Eliot, it was edited for fifty years by Nicolas Barker, sometime publisher and first head of conservation at the British Library.
+The first editor was John Davy Hayward, the friend and muse of T. S. Eliot.

+Nicolas Barker, sometime publisher and first head of conservation at the British Library edited for fifty years.

 He gave a presentation on the history of The Book Collector at the Caxton Club in 1998.

+On fifty years of its publication Thomas Tanselle noted, "for over a half-century now, THE BOOK COLLECTOR has been demonstrating --to experienced book people and to newcomers alike--the reciprocal relationship, the inextricable connection, between bibliophily and scholarship."

-In 2015 he stepped down and James Fergusson, founding obituaries editor of The Independent, 1986-2007, took his place.
+James Fergusson, founding obituaries editor of The Independent, 1986–2007, was editor from 2015 until 2018.

+The editor from 2018 to 2024 was author, James Fleming.
+His essay, “The Price of Passion: Indexing The Book Collector," illuminated the journal's history.

+In 2025 David Pearson, former Director of Culture, Heritage and Libraries at the City of London Corporation, was appointed editor.

 Essays about book collecting by Geoffrey Keynes in the Book Collector have been published in a compilation volume.

 Highlights

-Some articles of particular interest include "Our Literary Banquet," a fantasy banquet for bibliophiles with place settings (2021); "National Trust Libraries"(2005);"In Search of Missing Copies of Shakespeare's First Folio"(1994); “The Elmer Belt Library of Vinciana”(1989);"Russian Bookbinding from the 11th to the Middle of the 17th Century;" and a series on the Biblotheca Thuana.
+Some articles of particular interest include "Our Literary Banquet," a fantasy banquet for bibliophiles with place settings (2021); "National Trust Libraries"(2005); "In Search of Missing Copies of Shakespeare's First Folio"(1994); “The Elmer Belt Library of Vinciana”(1989); "Russian Bookbinding from the 11th to the Middle of the 17th Century;" and a series on the Biblotheca Thuana.

+In 1967 The Book Collector published a special issue on the November 4, 1966 Floods of Florence.

+In a 1997 a Special Number for the 150th Anniversary of Bernard Quaritch was published.

+In 2023 the winter issue was devoted to the history of Printing and the Mind of Man.